 And finally we can select our uat workspace with terraform workspace select:

-Now we delve into the realm of the Cloud Specific Backends, these all rely on a particular clouds storage service.
-They also somewhat lock you into that cloud vendor given you're using one of its services to store your state.
-Something important to think about when using Cloud Specific Backends is the fact that you are now responsible for ensuring there are backups of your state files in case of corruption or requirement to restore, with the other remote instances Terraform and Scalr both take care of this for you.
+Now we move on to the Cloud Specific Backends.
+These all rely on a particular cloud's storage service, and they lock you into that cloud vendor somewhat, since you're using one of its services to store your state.
+One important thing to keep in mind here: you are now responsible for backing up your state files in case they get corrupted or you need to restore them.
+With the other remote backends, Terraform and Scalr both take care of that for you.

 The documentation for azurerm can be found on the Terraform documentation website.

-With the azurerm backend we need to think about a few more things than in the previous scenarios let's go through an example and break it down.
+With the azurerm backend we need to think about a few more things than in the previous scenarios, so here's an example broken down.

 terraform {